genryjiang/qnx-setup/README.md

 After this, click the finish button and start the install of the SDP.
 If you can't see the finish button, resize the window with  `win + ↑`.

 ### [NOTE]
 Even with all the checkboxes installed, you still might find yourself unable to create a virtual QNX image.
 To get by this, click the `Install New Packages` button on the landing page and download anything related to `ARM` or `aarch64` (type aarch64 in the type text search bar).
 I'm not sure what I downloaded to fix this, but I could generate aarch64 QNX images after downloading this package.
-If you still can't generated a QNX image after that has been installed, please message me individually or the group chat.
+If you still can't generate a QNX image after the specified package has been installed, please message me individually or the group chat.

 Upon finishing, you should now have QNX's SDP installed locally.
 To check, source the `env-sdp.sh` file found in your install location.
 The command using the default install location would look as follows: